NYC - ORL

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from New York to Orlando costs $86 on the route between New York LaGuardia Airport (LGA) and Orlando Airport (MCO).
-Over the past month, this route was, on average, 17% cheaper than other New York-Orlando routes.
+The absolute cheapest return flight from New York to Orlando costs $59 on the route between New York LaGuardia Airport (LGA) and Orlando Airport (MCO).
+However, over the past month, flights between New Windsor (SWF) and Orlando Sanford Intl Airport (SFB) were, on average, 27% cheaper than other New York-Orlando routes.
 The most popular route is between Newark Airport (EWR) and Orlando Airport (MCO).

 What’s the cheapest day of the week to fly from New York to Orlando?